#435: PyPI Security Transcript

 15:03 But did you know you can take that all the way through your multi-tiered and distributed app with their distributed tracing feature?

-15:10 Distributed tracing is a debugging technique that involves tracking requests of your system starting from the very beginning, like a user action, all the way to the back end, database, and third-party services.
+15:09 Distributed tracing is a debugging technique that involves tracking requests of your system, starting from the very beginning, like a user action, all the way to the back-end, database, and third-party services.

 15:21 This can help you identify if the cause of an error in one project is due to the error in another.

-15:26 Every system can benefit from distributed tracing, but they're especially useful for microservices.
+15:26 Every system can benefit from distributed tracing, but they are especially useful for microservices.

-15:47 Aside from debugging and visualizing your architecture, distributed tracing also helps you identify performance bottlenecks.
+15:47 Aside from debugging and visualizing architecture, distributed tracing also helps you identify performance bottlenecks.

-16:03 Learn more and see some examples in the tracing section at docs.sentry.io to take advantage of all the features of the Sentry platform.
+16:02 Learn more and see some examples in the tracing section at docs.sentry.io.

 16:12 And for all of you Talk Python listeners, use the code TALKPYTHON, all one word, and you'll activate a free month of their premium paid features.